 LOS ANGELES, CALIFORNIA

 The original kitchen was located in a renovated portion of a classroom building.
-Students currently walk upstairs and line up in a corridor adjacent to classrooms, disrupting classes in progress.
-Once they receive their lunch, they exit down a ramp and walk across a play area to the lunch shelters.
+Students walked upstairs and lined up in a corridor adjacent to classrooms, disrupting classes in progress.
+Once they received their lunch, they exited down a ramp and walked across a play area to the lunch shelters.

 The 1,900-square-foot building contains a modern commercial-style kitchen with two serving lines.
 All storage associated with food preparation is located within the new facility, increasing the efficiency of both food preparation and serving.